hylandtechoutreach/teaching-with-git/BuildingAndPublishingGitBooks.md

 - grabs the latest code
 - runs the `tuliren/publish-gitbook@v1.0.0` action

 This is what builds the GitBook site in the `gh-pages` branch.
-All you have to do is provide the proper settings!
+All you have to do is provide the proper settings.

+Follow the steps below to complete the activity!

 ## Step 1: Open Your Repository in GitHub
 First, open up your repository from the [previous activity](YourOwnRepository.md) in GitHub on the web.